WilsonSayresLab/BioinformaticsIntroduction/README.md

 ## 4. Introduction to SSH and SFTP
 For many of the types of analysis we do, you won't be able to run the analyses on your local computer.
 Instead, you'll need to access a computer cluster.

-First, you'll need ot make sure you have an account.
+First, you'll need to make sure you have an account.
 For WilsonSayres lab members, please request an account on ASU Research Computing: https://researchcomputing.asu.edu

 Second, you'll need to know how to get there.